markdryan/subtilis/CONTRIBUTING.md

 checkpatch.pl --no-tree -f --strict --show-types --ignore NEW_TYPEDEFS --ignore PREFER_KERNEL_TYPES --ignore SPLIT_STRING
 `

-Code should be formatted using clang-format.
+Code should be formatted using clang-format 3.9.
 A .clang-format file is provided in the repository, so it's simply a matter of running

 `
 clang-format -i *.c *.h
 `

-Formatting and coding standard rules are validate by the travis builds.
+Formatting and coding standard rules are validated by the travis builds.
 Changes will be automatically requested for any non-conforming patch.